thiswillbeyourgithub/wdoc/README.md

     * Web search retriever, online information lookup via jina.ai reader and search.
     * LLM powered synonym expansion for embeddings search.
 * investigate switching to Milvius Lite instead of handling split faiss indexes.
-* Whisper and Deepgram support for audio files (including youtube links).
+* Deepgram support for audio files.
 * A way to specify at indexing time how trusting you are of a given set of document.
 * A way to open the documents automatically, based on the platform used.
 For ex if okular is installed, open pdfs directly at the appropriate page.
 * Improve the scriptability of DocToolsLLM.
 Add examples for how you use it with Logseq.